Elina75/TaskTracker/README.md

 If you will have problems with AppConfig.class exactly java: package com.sun.org.slf4j.internal does not exist,

-Firstly, try to add maven dependency
+Firstly, try to add maven dependency.
+Open this text in raw

 '<dependency>
     <groupId>org.slf4j</groupId>